craigshoemaker/spineedit/README.md

 | docs.microsoft.com | *Edit* button | ![Example: Click the edit button to open the editor](440x280.png)|
 | github.com | _Content Source_ link in an article issue | ![Example: Click the Content Source link to open the editor](440x280-github.png)|

+## Known issues

+- When opening links from *github.com/issues* the *Content Source* link doesn't open in a new tab

 ## Acknowledgements

 Created by [Craig Shoemaker](https://github.com/craigshoemaker) and [Frank Hu](https://github.com/frankhu-msft).